bipinapoudel/data-engineering-portfolio/README.md

 This repository contains a comprehensive collection of projects, exercises, and notes related to Data Engineering.
 It includes hands-on implementations using Python, SQL, and modern data engineering tools such as Databricks and Spark.
 The goal is to document my learning journey and build real-world data engineering skills.

 🛠️ Technologies Used
-Python
+-Python
-SQL
+-SQL
-Pandas
+-Pandas
-Apache Spark
+-Apache Spark
-Databricks
+-Databricks
-Data Warehousing Concepts
+-Data Warehousing Concepts
-ETL Pipelines
+-ETL Pipelines
-Big Data Fundamentals
+-Big Data Fundamentals

 📂 Repository Structure
 data-engineering-portfolio/